Yat Malmgren

-Yat Malmgren (28 March 1916 – 6 June 2002) was a Swedish dancer and acting teacher, born in Gävle, Sweden to Gustaf Sigurd Eriksson and Signe Emma Maria Malmgren.

-Born Gert Olof Sigurd Eriksson, he changed his surname due to a strained relationship with his father, to Malmgren, which was his mother's maiden name.
-He became known as Yat rather than Gert when he lived in England because of difficulties with the Swedish pronunciation of the letter G.
+Yat Malmgren (28 March 1916 – 6 June 2002) was a Swedish dancer and acting teacher.
+He was born in Gävle, Sweden, as Gert Olof Sigurd Eriksson, to Gustaf Sigurd Eriksson and Signe Emma Maria Malmgren, but changed his surname because of his strained relationship with his father.
+He used his mother's maiden name, Malmgren, instead.
+He became known as Yat rather than Gert when he lived in Britain because of difficulties with the Swedish pronunciation of the letter G.

 Early life and performing career

 At 16 Malmgren intended to become a priest, but was dissuaded by his father.
 Instead in 1935 he began training as an actor with Julia Hakanson of the Svenska Teatern, and the following year as a dancer with Sven Trop, Ballet Master of the Royal Opera in Stockholm.
 In 1938 he went to Berlin to train with Eugenie Edwardova, former character dancer with Pavlova, and with Trude Engelhardt of the Mary Wigman company.
 While still in training he gave solo recitals throughout Sweden, followed in 1939-40 by solo recitals in Stockholm, Berlin, Warsaw and Paris where he began studying with Mme Preobrajenska.
 He was awarded the Gold medal at the Concours de la Danse in Brussels in 1939 and was spotted by Kurt Jooss who invited him to join Ballets Jooss based at Dartington Hall.
 It was here that he first met Rudolf Laban with whom he later collaborated in developing his theory of Movement Psychology.
 During the war he toured as a soloist with Ballets Jooss throughout the British Isles, Ireland, Canada, North and South America.
 He left the company in Buenos Ayres and spent the rest of the war period in Brazil, partnering the ballerina Nini Theilade in solo recitals and opening a movement school in Rio de Janeiro.

 He returned to Europe in 1947 to give recitals in Sweden and Finland with Nini Theilade.
 In 1948 he was invited to join the International Ballet Company as premier danseur, and continued his training with Judith Espinosa in London, and Mmes Preobrajenska and Egorova in Paris.
 He appeared as 'the Baron' in Gaite Parisienne opposite the choreographer Massine, in his old role.
 A season at Teatro Municipal in Rio de Janeiro with Tatiana Leskova in 1950 was followed by tours throughout Britain and Europe.

 In 1954, following a serious injury he was forced to retire as a dancer, and began teaching classes at the International School of Ballet in London.
-The actor Harold Lang persuaded him to start giving movement classes in the Anna Northcote studio in West Street, Covent Garden, and actors including Sean Connery, Diane Cilento, Patricia Neal, Gillian Lynne, Brian Bedford and Anthony Hopkins together with directors Tony Richardson, Bill Gaskill, Alexsander Mackendrick and Seth Holt all attended.
+The actor Harold Lang persuaded him to start giving movement classes in the Anna Northcote studio in West Street, Covent Garden, and actors including Sean Connery, Diane Cilento, Patricia Neal, Gillian Lynne, Brian Bedford and Anthony Hopkins together with directors Tony Richardson, Bill Gaskill, Alexander Mackendrick and Seth Holt all attended.
 He worked privately with Sean Connery for a year who appeared in 'Anna Christie' in Oxford, and particularly as Dionysus in Euripides's the Bacchae before his first success as James Bond.